ToledoEM/BayesianGLM/README.md

 Functions:

 BayesianGLM_alldataset() Perform MCMC for all the genes and cell types in the cel file.
+This on a i7 6700K CPU with 32G RAM on Linux Ubuntu 16.01 takes ~30hrs for 16000 genes.

 Medians.to.data.frame() Export iterations of MCMC into a data frame of medians.